BTawaifi/image_moderation_system/README.md

 > There are different README.md files inside each folder for standalone usage, including HTTP requests

+> NOTE: Moderation Will fail if the callback URL doesn't recieve a Requst (ACID transaction rollback)

 ## Enviromental Variables

 You can place the environment variables directly inside docker-compose.yml or using .env file